Quicr/laps/docs/peering.md

 Edge relays are core relays that facilitate connections from clients and all [relay types](#relay-types).
 The Edge relay is a "**can do it all relay.**"

-These relays often have a lower vertical scale due to them having to maintain MoQ client connections.
-It is expected that there will be many edge relays based on MoQ client connections and bandwidth.
+These relays often have a lower vertical scale due to them having to maintain MoQT client connections.
+It is expected that there will be many edge relays based on MoQT client connections and bandwidth.

 **Edge relay operations:**

 - Performs everything a Via relay does.
-- Client connection server implementation of MoQ.
+- Client connection server implementation of MoQT.
-- Handle several client connections, each of which have different QUIC transport encryption/decryption with varying high volume of stream changes based on group and subgroups as defined in MoQ.
+- Handle several client connections, each of which have different QUIC transport encryption/decryption with varying high volume of stream changes based on group and subgroups as defined in MoQT.
 - Establishes data forwarding-plane to all subscribers based on subscribes and publisher announcements/connections.
 - Perform authorization validation and enforcement
 - Enforces administrative policy.
 - Perform edge defense with client connections by implementing rate limiting and other DoS mitigations
 - On-demand peering based on [selection algorithm](#selection-algorithm) to bring in Via relays to establish an optimized and efficient data forwarding-plane to subscribers.
-- Receives and state maintains announcements from both MoQ client publishers and Stub relays.
+- Receives and state maintains announcements from both MoQT client publishers and Stub relays.

 Edge relays are expected to scale horizontally in a stateless fashion, supporting scale up and scale down based on demand in the region.
 Edge relays can be "right-sized" to fit the need of subscriber and publisher demand.